 In our newest Capgemini Research Institute report, Unlocking the value in connected health: Why now is the time for biopharma companies to transform, we sought to answer this question.
 To this end, we surveyed 523 life science executives within the pharmaceutical and biotechnology sectors.
 What we found is that biopharma executives see great potential in connected health, but their organizations have been slow to roll out and scale new offerings; only 16% of surveyed respondents have brought connected health products to market.
 We highlight six key actions biopharma companies can take to close this maturity gap and scale their connected health products and services effectively:

 - Define a commercial connected health strategy aligned to established portfolio plans

 - Design connected health products to drive measurable value and outcomes

-- Build a data ecosystem that promotes data sharing and interoperability within, and outside the organisation
+- Build a data ecosystem that promotes data sharing and interoperability within, and outside the organization

 - Upskill talent in data, behavioral science, and agile development

-- Centralise governance, operating model, and financial structures for connected health to drive growth and regulatory coordination
+- Centralize governance, operating model, and financial structures for connected health to drive growth and regulatory coordination

 - Build a connected health ecosystem that provides structure and guardrails, but also embraces open innovation.

-To learn more about the transformative potential of connected health and the actions your organisation can take to develop and scale its connected health portfolio, download the report.
+To learn more about the transformative potential of connected health and the actions your organization can take to develop and scale its connected health portfolio, download the report.